billimek/k8s-templates/traefik/README.md

 the `imageTag: c37b040217435c1f1683fa7466b6d4ac3002d878` represents the custom docker build of the commit sha with the bugfix for PR https://github.com/containous/traefik/pull/3231.

 Once the next official release of traefik is shipped (with this fixed code) we can revert to the traefik:latest image or some variant.

-**Any external services that rely on websocket communication need to have their ingress annotation set to `traefik.frontend.passHostHeader: "true"`**  It appears that when traefik attempts to proxy websockets with this set to false, it causes all of the traefik pods to crash.